CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 - Click **Choose your files**, navigate to the location of your metadata CSV (probably in your Downloads folder), and select the file.
 Press Enter to begin the upload.

-- Scroll down to the **Commit changes** box, write a short commit message describing what you did (Ex: Add demo metadata), and then click the green **Commit changes** button.
+- Scroll down to the **Commit changes** box, write a short commit message describing what you did (e.g. Add demo metadata), and then click the green **Commit changes** button.

 {:.alert .alert-blue}
 If you want to learn about creating, updating, and uploading your own metadata, visit our [**CollectionBuilder-GH Metadata Documentation**](https://collectionbuilder.github.io/cb-docs/docs/metadata/gh_metadata/).